Agenda

 Perkins&Will

 How is sustainable design being transformed by today’s tools and metrics?
 This panel brings together perspectives from research, technology, engineering, and building ownership to examine how environmental impacts are evaluated and addressed throughout the building lifecycle.
 The conversation highlights the methods and innovations shaping current practice, while exploring the opportunities and challenges of applying them in real projects.
-Panelists will discuss how collaboration across disciplines is influencing design and construction, and how these evolving approaches are redefining the practice of sustainable design.
+Panelists will discuss how collaboration across disciplines is influencing design and construction, the acceleration of embodied carbon metrics as a key design-driver and how these evolving approaches are redefining the practice of sustainable design.

 Jack Rusk